Tuesday, December 20, 2022

 Polish Potato Pancakes - Placki Ziemniaczane

-Polish potato pancakes, also known as "placki ziemniaczane" or "placki kartoflane" in Polish, are a traditional dish in Polish cuisine.
-They are made primarily from grated potatoes, flour, eggs, and seasoning, and then fried until crispy.
+Polish potato pancakes, known as "Placki ziemniaczane" in Polish, are a traditional Polish dish made from grated potatoes, flour, eggs, and seasonings.

 Ingredients: